HeXuPKU/SPAGRM/README.md

 # SPA<sub>GRM</sub> introduction

 SPA<sub>GRM</sub> is a scalable, accurate, and universal analysis framework to control for sample relatedness in large-scale genome-wide association studies (GWAS).
-In the paper **A scalable, accurate, and universal analysis framework to control for sample relatedness in large-scale genome-wide association studies and its application to 79 longitudinal traits in UK Biobank (to be updated)**, we applied SPA<sub>GRM</sub> to analyze 79 longitudinal traits extracted from UK Biobank primary care data.
-As a universal analysis framework, we also evaluated SPA<sub>GRM</sub>'s performance in quantitative and binary trait analysis.
+In the paper **A scalable and accurate analysis framework to control for sample relatedness in large-scale genome-wide association studies and its application to 79 longitudinal traits in the UK Biobank (to be updated)**, we applied SPA<sub>GRM</sub> to analyze 79 longitudinal traits extracted from UK Biobank primary care data.

 **SPA<sub>GRM</sub> is now implemented in the [GRAB package](https://wenjianbi.github.io/grab.github.io/).
 Please click here to download.**